jacklul/asuswrt-scripts/asusware-usbmount/README.md

 ### Extra

-This can reduce scripts startup delay:
+This can reduce scripts startup delay and improve reliability:
 ```
 nvram set stop_fsck=1
 nvram commit
 ```
+_This prevents the firmware from checking device containing `asusware` directory for filesystem errors._